 COMM 175 – Intro to Communication – This course gives a general and theoretical overview of communication.
 By approaching communication through a critical and historical lens, students will form an intellectual foundation for further study and communication praxis.

-COMM 200 – Communication and New Media – This course explores the way technology affects personal, cultural, and mass communication through examining the historical, societal, and ethical implications of new and interactive forms of media.
+COMM 200 – Digital Communication & Society – This course explores the way technology affects personal, cultural, and mass communication through examining the historical, societal, and ethical implications of new and interactive forms of media.

 COMM 201 – Media Theory and Criticism – This course is an introduction to the study of traditional mass media and new media from a critical and interpretive perspective.
 Students taking this course should feel comfortable discussing and analyzing specific media texts, such as films, TV shows, or video games.